-The first new section of the Code is 320.101, which defines "conversion therapy" as including any practice, treatment or service that is "designed to change a person's sexual orientation to heterosexual or gender identity to cisgender, or to repress or reduce non-heterosexual attraction or sexual behaviour."
-This provision adds, "for greater certainty," that practices, treatments or services that relate to a person's gender transition, to the exploration of a person's identity or to its development are not included in the definition.
+The first new section of the Code introduced by Bill C-6 is section 320.101, which defines "conversion therapy" as including any practice, treatment or service that is "designed to change a person's sexual orientation to heterosexual, to change a person's gender identity or gender expression to cisgender or to repress or reduce non-heterosexual attraction or sexual behaviour or non-cisgender gender expression."
+This provision adds, "for greater certainty," that practices, treatments or services that relate "to the exploration and development of an integrated personal identity without favouring any particular sexual orientation, gender identity or gender expression" are not included in the definition.
 New section 320.101 also introduces the term "cisgender" to Canadian law, though it is not defined in the bill.
-As discussed above, the term cisgender refers to when an individual's gender identity aligns with the biological sex assigned to that individual at birth.
-68
+As discussed in section 1.2.1 of this Legislative Summary, the term refers to an individual whose gender identity aligns with the biological sex assigned to that individual at birth.

-New section 320.102 of the Code makes it an offence to knowingly cause a person to undergo conversion therapy against that person's will.69 Individuals convicted under this section may be sentenced on summary conviction for up to two years less a day,70 or on indictment to up to five years' imprisonment.
+New section 320.102 of the Code makes it an offence to knowingly cause a person to undergo conversion therapy without the person's consent.
+Individuals convicted under this section may be sentenced to imprisonment for up to two years less a day on summary conviction or for up to five years on indictment.

-New section 320.102 of the Code does not mention or define the role consent might play as a defence to charges under this provision.
-Rather, it simply states that the offence is committed when a person knowingly causes another person to undergo conversion therapy against that person's will.
+New section 320.102 of the Code does not define the role consent might play as a defence to charges under this provision.
+Rather, it simply states that the offence is committed when a person knowingly causes another person to undergo conversion therapy without that person's consent.
 Were charges to be brought under this section, the prosecutor would need to prove beyond a reasonable doubt that the alleged victim had undergone conversion therapy as provided by the accused, and that the victim had not freely consented to it.

-Various other provisions in the Code require that there be an absence of consent in order for the offence to have been committed, with some sections adding more detailed criteria concerning what constitutes consent.71 This is in keeping with common law principles that no assault is committed when a victim freely consents, having understood the nature of the act performed.72 In other words, if an accused person can show that the alleged victim consented, then this may be put forward as a defence to certain charges.
-Jurisprudence has provided additional guidance on how to determine whether valid consent was given.73
+Various other provisions in the Code require that there be an absence of consent in order for the offence to have been committed, with some sections adding more detailed criteria concerning what constitutes consent.
+This is in keeping with common law principles that no assault is committed when a victim freely consents, having understood the nature of the act performed.
+In other words, if an accused person can show that the alleged victim consented, then this may be put forward as a defence to certain charges.
+Jurisprudence has provided additional guidance on how to determine whether valid consent was given.

 New section 320.103 of the Code makes it an offence to cause a person who is under the age of 18 years to undergo conversion therapy.
 In other words, under this Act, a child cannot consent to receiving conversion therapy, nor can a parent or guardian consent on their behalf.
 The section explicitly states that unless the accused "took reasonable steps to ascertain the person's age," mistaking that child's age for 18 or older is not a defence for this crime.
-Persons convicted under this section may be sentenced on summary conviction for up to two years less a day or on indictment to up to five years' imprisonment.
+Persons convicted under this section may be sentenced to imprisonment for up to two years less a day on summary conviction or for up to five years on indictment.

-New section 320.104 of the Code makes it an offence to knowingly advertise to provide conversion therapy.
-Persons convicted under this section may be sentenced on summary conviction for up to two years less a day or on indictment to up to two years' imprisonment.
+New section 320.104 of the Code makes it an offence to knowingly promote or advertise to provide conversion therapy.
+Persons convicted under this section may be sentenced to imprisonment for up to two years less a day on summary conviction or for up to two years on indictment.